gabrielfalcao/cookiecutter-python3-package-makefile-venv/README.rst

 4. Customize the variables in the ``setup.py``.
 5. Customize the ``cover-package`` variable in ``setup.cfg``.
 6. Adjust the initial version in ``yourpackagename/version.py``.
-7. Rename the folder "yourpackagename" to a valid python module name.
+7. Rename the folder ``yourpackagename`` to a valid python module name.
 8. Replace the contents of this file ``README.rst`` (format documentation `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_).
 9. Your project is ready for development, refer to the list of makefile targets abovea for more information.